KSoto/iPhone-Calculator/README.txt

 	output: 3
 --Clearing Calculated Data:
 	To clear the calculator of your old data, just press the "AC" button.
---Special Behaviours for Improper Input:
+--Special Behaviors for Improper Input:
     1) (Using a single number with a 2 number operation) Inputing a number, then a operation, then another operation will result in that operation being applied again to the first number.
 For example: